 Cruise control should only be used when visibility is good and when the roads are dry and clear.
 That’s because drivers still need to be aware of what’s going on around them and because cruise control is less effective at maintaining a steady speed on slick asphalt, like happens when it rains.

 Even adaptive cruise control may struggle to perform safely and efficiently at night or during bad weather.
 When any type of cruise control is activated, your vehicle may not properly adapt to increased braking distances during rainstorms or winter weather.
-That means that if you rely on it to slow down or maintain a safe speed, it may brake too late or accelerate too early, causing a crash.
+That means that if you rely entirely on your adaptive cruise control to slow down or maintain a safe speed for you, it may brake too late or accelerate too early, causing a crash.

 New Technology and Safety Features Don’t Excuse Drivers from Responsibility